PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-22 11:52:07
+Last updated: 2024-04-22 11:52:40
-Random Quote: I've had shits that I've liked better than Walder Frey.  -  Brynden Tully
+Random Quote: I'll have to take a page from Robert's book, not that he ever read one.  -  Stannis Baratheon